How to Start a Diamond Import/Export Business

 Obtaining a Customs Bond and Register with CBP

-CBP is the government agency in the U.S. that is responsible for imports and exports.
+Customs and Border Protection (CBP) is the primary government agency in the U.S. that is responsible for overseeing imports.

 USA CUSTOMS CLEARANCE